 |Best Overall||MidWest Wabbitat Deluxe||

 |Premium Choice||Prevue Pet Products Small Animal||

 1. MidWest Wabbitat Deluxe Rabbit Cage – Best Overall

 The MidWest Wabbitat Deluxe Rabbit Home is our pick for the best overall indoor rabbit cage.
 This model features an elevated eating platform as well as a small private space on the ground floor for your rabbit to get some alone time.
 The rabbit cage is easy to assemble without the need for tools, and you can expand it with two extension sections you can purchase later.
 This kit comes with a hay feeder, water bottle, and feeding dish to make an instant home for your rabbit they can use immediately.

 The MidWest Wabbitat Deluxe Rabbit Home only has one downside, and that is its size.
 This rabbit cage is only suitable for one rabbit, and even then, you may want to spring for the extensions.

-All in all, we think that this is the best rabbit cage of 2020.
+All in all, we think this is the best rabbit cage of this year.